 You will likely meet many fellow road trippers here — people come from near and far to stock up on the Alchemist brews.
 You are usually limited to 6 four packs of any variety.

-If you have time, consider a side trip through Smuggler’s Notch on route 108.
+If you have time, consider a side trip through Smuggler’s Notch on Route 108.
 This is a narrow pass through Mt.
-Mansfield and Spruce Peak, but not suitable for RVs.
-The roadside is flocked by huge boulders and dark caves, perfect for scrambling around.
+Mansfield and Spruce Peak, but unsuitable for RVs.
+The roadside is flocked by huge boulders and dark caves, perfect for scrambling.

 Where to Stay: There are numerous lodging options in Stowe, and we would be hard-pressed to pick a favorite.
-We have enjoyed Stoweflake Mountain Resort & Spa and Trapp Family Lodge on numerous occasions.
-We would also recommend this beautiful condo rental for longer stays.
-It sleeps eight people, is convenient to everything, and features amazing views!
+We have enjoyed The Stowe Village Inn and Trapp Family Lodge numerous times, but there are hotels, lodges, and motels at every price point!

 Day 5: Stowe to Newport